 Cumberland Island (Hotel Prices & Photos)

 The state’s southernmost, and largest barrier island offers the chance to feel as if you have your own private beach, with peaceful stretches of sand that are ideal for strolling, bird watching and fishing.
 This car-free island is a relaxing haven where you’ll even discover roaming wild horses and ancient turtles.
 The Cumberland Island National Seashore includes a designated Wilderness area, undeveloped beaches, historic sites, cultural ruins, critical habitat and nesting areas, as well as a wealth of plant and animal communities.
-You can rent a bike to explore all that it has to offer as well as spend the night by camping at one of five campgrounds.
+You can rent a bike to explore all that it has to offer camp overnight at one of five campgrounds.

 Blairsville (Hotel Prices & Photos)